NREL/dgen/README.md

 #### Windows Users

+If you don't have UNIX commands enabled for command prompt/powershell then you'll need to install Cygwin or QEMU to run a UNIX terminal.

 In Windows Powershell run the following (make sure to replace 'path_to_where_you_saved_database_file' below with the actual path where you saved your database file):

 ```